authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The Need for Standardization   {#need}
 ----------------------------

-Due to this, some mail-receiving organizations have developed closed systems for displaying brand indicators for some select domains.
+Due to this need for [brand specific indicators](#brandauth), some mail-receiving organizations have developed closed systems for displaying brand indicators for some select domains.
 While this enabled these mail-receiving organizations to display brand indicators for a limited subset of messages, this closed approach has significant downsides:

 1. It puts a significant burden on each mail-receiving organization, because they must identify and manage a large database of brand indicators.
 2. Scalability is challenging for closed systems that attempt to capture and maintain complete sets of data across the whole of the Internet.